Janice Payne is a partner at Nelligan O’Brien Payne LLP, and has been a member of the firm since her call to the Bar in 1976.

 Janice was the first female lawyer hired at Nelligan O’Brien Payne LLP.
 She maintained that progressive lead and has been instrumental in significantly increasing the presence of women in the firm.
 She cites this as one of her major achievements.

 For some years, Janice has been participating in initiatives to raise awareness of mental illness.
 She is a founding member of Women for Mental Health, a program of the Royal Ottawa Foundation.
-She also serves as a member of the Board of Governors of the Community Foundation of Ottawa.
+She also serves as a member of the Board of Governors of the Ottawa Community Foundation.
 These activities allow Janice to give back to her community, and to contribute to causes which are important to her.